 Spaniards care about their appearance and are always nicely put together.
 Even on the hottest day, you will never see a Spaniard wearing shorts or flip flops.
 They don’t believe in dressing casually.
 Therefore, this makes it easy to spot tourists, so if you want to blend in, dress nicely and not so casual.
 Unless you are at the beach, then you will find the tiniest of bathing suits (if any at all) for both men and women.

-If you love architecture as much as I do, then Spain is the place to go.
-And, it’s free.
-Create your own walking tour through any city and you are bound to see some of the best modern and historic architecture side by side.
+If you love architecture as much as I do, then Spain is the place to go!
+Spain has some pretty amazing buildings.
+Create your own walking tour around any city and you are bound to see some of the best modern and historic architecture side by side.

 Watch out for pick pockets

-Some areas of Spain, especially the big cities like Barcelona and Madrid, are well-known for their pick pockets.
-I for one, do not feel it is necessary that you wear a money belt (like most travel sites might recommend).
-Rather be vigilant in crowded areas, or better yet, try not to make it too obvious that you are a tourist.
+Some areas of Spain, especially the major cities like Barcelona and Madrid, are well-known for their pick pockets.
+Just like any global city, warnings of being in crowded spaces like the metro or in front of tourist attractions.
+Just be extra vigilant in crowded areas, or better yet, try not to make it too obvious that you are a tourist.
 One area of caution, be extra careful at crowded beaches.
 There are many warnings not to leave valuables on your towel (or even hidden) and go into the water, otherwise your belongings will likely not be there when you return.

 Learn the basics